jack-pan-ai/my-wowchemy-site/content/home/accomplishments.md

 # This file represents a page section.
 headless: true
+# if you would like show this page in your homepage, then set as false
+active: false
 # Order that this section appears on the page.
 weight: 50